Chapter Four: The Releasing Game

 I stared at them both for a moment, then doubled over laughing.

 What did it even mean anymore?
 If I could just… be calm, or be angry, just because I said so?
 Which one of them was real?
 Or maybe neither of them was real!
-I couldn't stop laughing.
-It was all so unreal.
+I couldn’t stop laughing.

 Maybe I shouldn’t have laughed so much right after running all over the place, because I was already breathing hard, and then suddenly I choked and started coughing my lungs out.